Dgamble90/configure-ad/README.md

  - Server Manager > "Add Roles and Features" > Check "Active Directory Domain Services"
  ![vivaldi_od5BgUKG6G](https://user-images.githubusercontent.com/109401839/213214935-0fe230d0-60be-431a-bf31-53cfc50748b9.png)
  <img src="https://i.imgur.com/D0jC4Eg.jpg" height="60%" width="60%" alt="Disk Sanitization Steps"/>

+ Promote the VM to DC, setup a new forest as "mydomain.com" afterwards restart then log back into DC-1 as user: "mydomain.com\labuser".
+If you performed the steps properly you should be able to run AD Users & Computers as shown below.